Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs

-An intuitive solution to this issue is to assign higher weights to high-quality data pairs during training, where quality can be quantified by the score difference between positive and negative samples as assessed by external experts.
-However, as shown in~\cref{subfig:losses_w_qual}, aggressively training on well-fitted high-quality pairs may lead to overfitting, ultimately degrading model performance~\cite{BETA_DPO_2024,Identity_PO_2024,preference_rankings_2024}.
-This naturally leads to a key question: \textit{How can we dynamically adjust the focus across training pairs by jointly considering both intrinsic data quality and the model's learning dynamics during training?}
+An intuitive solution to this issue is to assign higher weights to high-quality data pairs during training, where \textit{quality} can be quantified by the score difference between positive and negative samples as assessed by external experts.
+However, as shown in~\cref{subfig:losses_w_qual}, aggressively training on well-fitted high-quality pairs may lead to overfitting, ultimately degrading model performance~\citep{BETA_DPO_2024,Identity_PO_2024,preference_rankings_2024}.
+This naturally leads to a key question:

-\paragraph{Our solution.} To address this challenge, we propose \textbf{Omni-DPO}, a dual-perspective optimization paradigm that jointly addresses two critical aspects of dynamic preference learning: (1) the inherent quality of the preference data and (2) the evolving learning dynamics of the model.
-The overall objective of the proposed Omni-DPO and the comparison with vanilla DPO is illustrated in~\cref{fig:intro}.
+\paragraph{Our solution.} To address this challenge, we propose \textbf{Uni-DPO}, a dual-perspective optimization paradigm that jointly addresses two critical aspects of dynamic preference learning: (1) the inherent quality of the preference data and (2) the evolving learning dynamics of the model.
+The overall objective of the proposed Uni-DPO and the comparison with vanilla DPO is illustrated in~\cref{fig:intro}.

-Specifically, first, we incorporate a \textit{quality-aware weight} $w_{\text{qual}}$ that adaptively prioritizes high-quality samples and down-weights the low-quality ones.
-Then, we introduce a \textit{performance-based weight} $w_{\text{perf}}$ that shifts the learning focus towards the sample pairs that are not well-fitted by the model, thereby mitigating overfitting.
-Additionally, since DPO may reduce the probabilities of generating preferred samples~\cite{DPO_theory_2024,q_function_2024,DPO_positive_2024}, we introduce a calibrated negative log-likelihood (c-NLL) loss $\mathcal{L}_{\text{c-NLL}}$ that targets at difficult yet high-quality positive samples to further improve the model's performance.
+Specifically, first, we incorporate a \textit{quality-aware weight} $w_{\text{qual}}$ that adaptively prioritizes high-quality samples and down-weights low-quality ones.
+Then, we introduce a \textit{performance-based weight} $w_{\text{perf}}$ that shifts the learning focus towards the sample pairs that are not well-fitted, thereby mitigating overfitting.
+Additionally, since DPO may decrease the probabilities of generating preferred samples~\citep{q_function_2024,DPO_positive_2024}, we introduce a calibrated negative log-likelihood loss $\mathcal{L}_{\text{c-NLL}}$ that targets difficult yet high-quality positive samples to further improve model's performance.